doxenix/mlflow-stock-predictions/README.md

 Mlflow is great MlOps tool which allow you to monitor and experiment with your machine learing models.
 You can also easly share your created model with others using conda or docker.
 Finally, you can make deployments and then getting prediciotns via API.

-Keep in mind that this is not financial advice!
+Keep in mind that is not financial advice!

 Setup environment
 ----------------------------------